Synthesis-ASU-TML/tel/README.md

   <h2>TEL KIT Instruments</h2>
   <p>Navigate on this page to <a href ="https://github.com/Synthesis-ASU-TML/tel/releases">releases</a>.
 Click on <code>Assets</code> and download the <code>Source code zip</code>.
 Unzip the file to your Desktop, Documents, or somewhere memorable.</p>

-  </p>Open files until you get to "Summer-Workshop-2021", then open the file "TEL-Summer".
+  <p>Open files until you get to "Summer-Workshop-2021", then open the file "TEL-Summer".
 In there you will find <code>TEL-Summer.maxproj</code>.
 Open that and begin!
 If your M5 is turned on, you should be ready to go.</p>